GdKent/CHAL/README.md

 This will download the repository into your desired working directory and move you into the CHAL directory.

+There is a placeholder file .env.example that you must rename to .env.
+You must then input your own API key in this file before you can run chal.
+Never hard-code or push your API keys to a repository!

 ### 2. Install Poetry